yorickpeterse/ruby-ll/README.md

 * Ragel 6 for building the grammar lexer
 * javac for building the JRuby extension

+## Installation

+ruby-ll can be installed from RubyGems:

+    gem install ruby-ll

 ## Usage

 The CLI takes a grammar input file (see below for the exact syntax) with the